Accounting Principles 9th Canadian Edition

 VII.
 Ethical Considerations in Accounting: Maintaining Integrity

-The 9th Canadian edition will likely emphasize the importance of ethical considerations in accounting.
+The 9th Canadian edition will likely point out the importance of ethical considerations in accounting.
 Accountants have a responsibility to act with integrity, objectivity, and professional competence.
 The textbook will likely discuss the role of professional accounting organizations in setting ethical standards and the consequences of unethical behavior.
 Topics such as fraud prevention and detection, and the importance of internal controls, will be significant components of this section.

 VIII.
 Canadian Accounting Standards: A Unique Perspective